qmk/qmk_firmware/docs/getting_started_make_guide.md

 * `keyboard` folder, the command will automatically fill the `<keyboard>` part.
 So you only need to type `<subproject>-<keymap>-<target>`
 * `subproject` folder, it will fill in both `<keyboard>` and `<subproject>`
 * `keymap` folder, then `<keyboard>` and `<keymap>` will be filled in.
 If you need to specify the `<subproject>` use the following syntax `<subproject>-<target>`
-  * Note in order to support this shortcut, the keymap needs its own Makefile (see the example [here](https://github.com/qmk/qmk_firmware/blob/master/doc/keymap_makefile_example.mk))
+  * Note in order to support this shortcut, the keymap needs its own Makefile
 * `keymap` folder of a `subproject`, then everything except the `<target>` will be filled in

 The `<target>` means the following